joravkumar/GCTranscriptionConnector-Google/README.md

 - **audio_hook_server.py**
   Contains the AudioHookServer class, which manages:
-  Session lifecycle (open, ping, close, etc.).
+  - Session lifecycle (open, ping, close, etc.).
-  Audio frame processing and rate limiting.
+  - Audio frame processing, control message handling, and rate limiting.
-  Transcription and (optionally) translation event sending back to Genesys Cloud.
+  - Transcription and (optionally) translation event sending back to Genesys Cloud.
-  For probe connections, the server sends the list of supported languages (as defined in the SUPPORTED_LANGUAGES environment variable) to Genesys Cloud.
+  - For probe connections, the server sends the list of supported languages (as defined in the SUPPORTED_LANGUAGES environment variable) to Genesys Cloud.
+  - The server adjusts transcript offsets based on control messages (`paused`, `discarded`, and `resumed`) to ensure that only the processed audio timeline is considered.

 - **google_speech_transcription.py**
   Implements the StreamingTranscription class for real-time transcription using Google Cloud Speech-to-Text.